nanna7077/Instablack-firefox-extension/README.md

 Contribute to this project:

     -> Make any css related changes to the darkinsta.css file.
-Don't edit the js directly.
+Don't edit the js directly for this.
-    -> If you are making changes to the js, comment what it does.
+    -> If you are making changes to the js, comment what your change does.